 Many people save up consistently over years, hoarding up for that one day when they would be able to realize their dreams.
 But over time, the amount you first thought you’d need may not sound right anymore – this happens sometimes.
 You might realize that all that saving-up wasn’t enough, and you’ll need to look elsewhere for help anyway.

-Then you will hear of programs such as SPRING that offer help to startups and entrepreneurs.
+Then you will hear of programs such as Enterprise Singapore that offer help to startups and entrepreneurs.
 Focus on your business idea and plan instead, and look for government schemes that may help launch your business earlier than you expect.
 You can also supplement business capital by taking out a loan, but be mindful of interest rates and tenors.

 2. You don’t need to spend too much on infrastructure